refinedev/refine/documentation/blog/2022-11-17-antd-dynamic-form.md

 ## Adding form list

-Much like the `<Form.item>` component, Ant design also provides a `<Form.list>` sub-component that lets us create dynamic fields that can be added and removed on command.
+Much like the `<Form.Item>` component, Ant design also provides a `<Form.List>` sub-component that lets us create dynamic fields that can be added and removed on command.

 The component accepts a child function with three parameters: